 law, evidence, competency of witness

 Slesinger, Donald and Hutchins, Robert M., "Some Observations on the Law of Evidence -- The Competency of Witnesses" (1928).
 Faculty Scholarship Series.
-Paper 4544.
+4544.